demisto/content/Packs/Redmine/Integrations/Redmine/README.md

 ***

 - Create a new issue.
-- By default, the status of the newly created issue will be set to the status you set in the Redmine instance.
+- The status of the newly created issue will be set to the default status of the Redmine instance.
-- When attaching a file to an issue, include the entry ID in the request as file_entry_id=the ID you created
+- When attaching a file to an issue, include the entry ID in the request as file_entry_id=entry ID.
 - To create a custom field, navigate to the server URL with administrative privileges, click **Administration** (located at the top left), select **Custom fields**, and then proceed to create a new custom field.
 Once created, you can add values as needed
 - To create a category/version, navigate to the server URL > click **Settings** (top bar) > **Versions** tab and **Issue categories** tab.